JKurzer/Artillery/README.md

-# Artillery: Guns & Abilities Plugin for Lions
+# Artillery: Guns & Abilities Plugin
-Determinism, threaded input processing, and access management primitives married to a core set of basic tools used to bind to a weapon or character actor in a compositional and elegant way, compatible with GAS.
+Determinism, threaded input processing, and access management primitives married to a core set of basic tools used to bind to a weapon or character actor in a compositional and elegant way, compatible with GAS while simplifying its usage considerably.
 Artillery provides, as of right now:

 - Integration with GAS through ArtilleryGuns
 - Separation of game simulation ticks from frames